top of page

 Bay St. Louis Mardi Gras Museum

-Inside the historic train depot is the Bay St. Louis Mardi Gras Museum.
-View displays of over a dozen intricately designed costumes.
+The Bay St. Louis Mardi Gras Museum is inside the historic train depot.
+It displays over a dozen intricately designed costumes.

 Mon. - Fri., 9 a.m. - 4 p.m., and Sat., 9 a.m. - 5 p.m.
 Free